thehyve/transmartApp-doc/source/smartr.rst

 Linegraph Workflow
 ~~~~~~~~~~~~~~~~~~

-To create a graph, drag multiple numerical nodes from the same subfolder in the **Fetch data** step.
+To create a graph, drag multiple numerical nodes from the same folder in the **Fetch data** step.
+The
+graph shows the average and error for both subsets at every time point.

+In the bottom of the screen a control bar is shown that contains:

+-   Drop down to set the type of statistics to display: *mean* vs *median* and *SEM* vs *SD*
+-   Tick boxes to *evenly space timepoints*, *Smooth graph*, and *User weighted events*

 |smartr_linegraph|